 We ops people already have enough fires to put out on a daily basis.
 We certainly don’t feel the need to play referee in these fights.
 Like the wise lady we call Sweet Brown once said, ‘Ain’t nobody got time for that!’.
 So, let’s figure out a way to resolve disputes with very little effort and keep them to a minimum.

 What Causes Disputes Between Sales Teams?

 So, how do we solve it?
 With a comprehensive set of guidelines that are to be followed in occurrences of such disagreements a.k.a.
-Rules of Engagement.
-An RoE doc is primarily drafted so that sales teams in organizations don’t go hunting across territories for opportunities.
+Sales Policy Document.
+A policy doc is primarily drafted so that sales teams in organizations don’t go hunting across territories for opportunities.
 You create clauses that will resolve conflicts as well as act as a guideline for closing future deals.